Aspirin4k/php-nginx-keepalive-proxy-demo/README.md

 [20/Apr/2024:08:59:37 +0000] "GET /whentheycry.ru/api/post/2 HTTP/1.1" 65.21.251.49:443|keep-alive|0.000|0.306|0.312
 [20/Apr/2024:08:59:37 +0000] "GET /whentheycry.ru/api/post/2 HTTP/1.1" 65.21.251.49:443|keep-alive|0.000|0.316|0.320
 ```
-Three numbers - connect_time (tcp + tls), header_time, total_time.
-As you can see
+Three numbers: connect_time (tcp + tls), header_time, and total_time.
+As you can see,
-keepalive connections depend on configuration of remote service.
+Keep-alive connections depend on the configuration of the remote service.
 For whentheycry.ru
-we have only 1 balancer, that's why single connection is enough.
+We have only one balancer; that's why a single connection is enough.

-## Run local
+## Run locally
 Run containers
 ```
 docker-compose up